 - Marketing Software: Let customers know you offer BOPIS using promotional emails

-- Dedicated Space: A designated space in your store where you can hold BOPIS customers can pick-up
+- Dedicated Space: A designated space in your store where you can hold BOPIS orders that customers can pick up

-- Dedicated Staff: Personnel to fulfill BOPIS orders in a timely manner (customers usually expect to pick-up in 1-2 hours)
+- Dedicated Staff: Personnel to fulfill BOPIS orders in a timely manner (customers usually expect to pick up in one to two hours)

 Once you have all these elements in place, you’ll still need to develop your own internal BOPIS process that works best for your store and your software systems.
 After that, you can train your staff on how to do BOPIS and market this buying option to your customers.

 POS & eCommerce Platforms That Are BOPIS Compatible